Hardness of Covering Alignment: Phase Transition in Post-Sequence Genomics: Abstract

 \section{Abstract}

-Human genomes consist of pairs of homologous chromosomes, one of which is inherited from the mother and the other from the father.
-Species, such as human, with pairs of homologous chromosomes are called \textit{diploid}.
-Sequence analysis literature is, however, almost solely built under the model of a single \emph{haplotype sequence} representing a species.
-This fundamental choice is apparently due to the huge conceptual simplification of carrying out analyses over sequences rather than over pairs of related sequences.
-In this paper, we show that not only raising the abstraction level creates conceptual difficulties, but also the computational complexity will change for a natural non-trivial extension of optimal alignment to diploids.
-As of independent interest, our approach can also be seen as an extension of sequence alignment to labelled directed acyclic graphs (labeled DAGs).
-Namely, we show that a \emph{covering alignment} of two labeled DAGs is NP-hard.
-A covering alignment is to find two paths $P_1(A)$ and $P_2(A)$ in DAG $A$ and two paths $P_1(B)$ and $P_2(B)$ in DAG $B$ that cover the nodes of the graphs and maximize sum of the global alignment scores: $S(\ell(P_1(A)),\ell(P_1(B)))+S(\ell(P_2(A)),\ell(P_2(B)))$, where $\ell(P)$ is the concatenation of labels on the path $P$.
-Pair-wise alignment of haplotype sequences forming a diploid chromosome can be converted to a two-path coverable labelled DAG, and then the covering alignment models the similarity of two diploids over arbitrary recombination.
+Covering alignment problems arise from recent developments in genomics; so called pan-genome graphs are replacing reference genomes, and advances in haplotyping enable full content of diploid genomes to be used as basis of sequence analysis.
+In this paper, we show that the computational complexity will change for natural extensions of alignments to pan-genome representations and to diploid genomes.
+More broadly, our approach can also be seen as a minimal extension of sequence alignment to labelled directed acyclic graphs (labeled DAGs).
+Namely, we show that finding a \emph{covering alignment} of two labeled DAGs is NP-hard even on binary alphabets.
+A covering alignment asks for two paths $R_1$ (red) and $G_1$ (green) in DAG $D_1$ and two paths $R_2$ (red) and $G_2$ (green) in DAG $D_2$ that cover the nodes of the graphs and maximize the sum of the global alignment scores: $\as(\spell(R_1),\spell(R_2))+\as(\spell(G_1),\spell(G_2))$, where $\spell(P)$ is the concatenation of labels on the path $P$.
+Pair-wise alignment of haplotype sequences forming a diploid chromosome can be converted to a two-path coverable labelled DAG, and then the covering alignment models the similarity of two diploids over arbitrary recombinations.
+We also give a reduction to the other direction, to show that such a recombination-oblivious diploid alignment is NP-hard on alphabets of size $3$.